-The standard error of the mean is represented as the standard deviation of the measure of sample mean of the mean of population.
+The standard error of the mean also called the standard deviation of mean, is represented as the standard deviation of the measure of the sample mean of the population.
 It is abbreviated as SEM.
-For example, normally, the estimator of population mean is the sample mean.
-But, if we draw another sample from the same population, it may provide distinct value.
+For example, normally, the estimator of the population mean is the sample mean.
+But, if we draw another sample from the same population, it may provide a distinct value.

 Thus, there would be a population of the sampled means having its distinct variance and mean.
 It may be defined as the standard deviation of such sample means of all the possible samples taken from the same given population.
 SEM defines an estimate of standard deviation which has been computed from the sample.
 It is calculated as the ratio of the standard deviation to the root of sample size, such as:

 Where ‘s’ is the standard deviation and n is the number of observation.

 The standard error of the mean shows us how the mean changes with different tests, estimating the same quantity.
 Thus if the outcome of random variations is notable, then the standard error of the mean will have a higher value.
 But, if there is no change observed in the data points after repeated experiments, then the value of the standard error of the mean will be zero.